-In Australia and France, also there had been attention & focusing on wood.
+In Australia and France, also there had been attention & focus on wood.
 The production of all types of Louis-style furniture made of wood is one of France’s iconic art.

 However, by reviewing the industry and the wood arts in different countries of the world, it can be said that wood is one of the most important materials that has had a great influence on the industrial and artistic progress of various communities.

 The Difference In Wood Properties And Their Uses

 There are different species of trees in the whole world, each having unique characteristics.

 These characteristics vary & greatly depending on the climate of the region, the type of soil, the height of the sea, the type of cover, and the type of forest in which it grows.